alexmojaki/futurecoder/how_to_contribute.md

 # How to contribute

 For starters, try using the platform to see what it's like.
-You can go straight to the [demo site](https://futurecoder.io/) and quickly sign up for an account.
+You can go straight to the [site](https://futurecoder.io/) and quickly sign up for an account.
 See the [Controls](README.md#controls) section for instructions on enabling developer mode, this will allow you to skip or replay steps in a page to allow exploring more freely and quickly.

 Please [open an issue](https://github.com/alexmojaki/futurecoder/issues/new) about anything that's confusing, could be done better, or doesn't work.
 All suggestions and feedback are welcome.
 Tell me what interests you!